Shashank-1202/happy-diwali/README.md

-This a my own project file
+This is my own project file for Happy diwali 2025